Going Through These Things Thrice

 The owners of the site; in this case; RipWrite, gain more money for ads on their pages, because of their increasing base.
 The site which has one hundred visitors a day does not earn as much as one have one thousand, nor does the one having one thousand earn as much as those which have ten thousand hits every day.

-As the site grows larger, more people are not paid, and eventually, the site disappears and the Owners count the money.
+As the site grows larger, more people are not paid.
+They complain, suffer the consequence until the site disappears and the Owners count the money.

-Some sites will capture good work, and the owners will plagiarise it and publish it on other sites.
-Often new sites the Owners begin to repeat their rip.
+Some sites will capture good work.
+The owners plagiarize it and publish it on other sites under the name of a dual.
+The plagiarized work is used to fool advertisers.